-Mattis, who visited the tense Demilitarised Zone during a trip to South Korea, criticised the North's "pursuit of nuclear weapons... in order to threaten others with catastrophe".
+But Mattis, who visited the tense Demilitarised Zone during a trip to South Korea, said the US was committed to a "diplomatic solution".

-The remarks came a day after Mattis had said Washington was "not rushing to war" and was looking for a "peaceful resolution".
+The remark came a day after Mattis had said Washington was "not rushing to war" and was looking for a "peaceful resolution".

 Trump is set to visit Seoul from November 7 to 8 with all eyes on his message to the North and Kim.

-The isolated North carried out its sixth nuclear test in September and has launched several missiles in recent months potentially capable of reaching the mainland of its "imperialist enemy" the US.
+The isolated North carried out its sixth nuclear test last month and has launched several missiles in recent months potentially capable of reaching the mainland of its "imperialist enemy" the US.

 The moves staged in violation of UN resolutions banning the North from any use of atomic and ballistic technology, prompted new US-led UN sanctions against the impoverished state.

-Pyongyang reacted angrily to the new sanctions and Trump's recent remark that "only one thing will work" with the North fuelled concerns of a potential conflict.
+Pyongyang reacted angrily to new sanctions, and Trump`s recent remark that "only one thing will work" with the North fuelled concerns of a potential conflict.